 Enemas.
 If only I could explain to you the agony of the Ondanestron Shit.
 A healthy pregnancy will cause enough constipation to be a legit pain in the ass, but add life-threatening dehydration, anti-sick drugs and a complete sedentary existence to the mix, and you’re in for some next-level torture.
 The thing about anti-sick drugs, is that, a) not only are they often non-effective, but, b) they don’t just attempt to keep the sick in, they keep everything in.
 Read: no pooping.
 Imagine for a moment, if you will, that you're trying to shit a rock solid softball out of your ass while hauling spew into a bucket.
 Imagine that the only way that you can get it out is to insert your fingers into your vagina and try and massage it out.
 (Yes, you guys, I’m going there) Some poor ladies in the Facebook group used to have to glove up and literally dig it out.
 Luckily, I’m no stranger to enemas (thank you, Jess) so I would flush myself with litres of water, and sometimes I would need to spend over an hour, tag teaming between the toilet and the yoga mat, trying to release my bowls, and trying to loosen everything up with the enemas.
 It was so painful and excruciating and the first time I experienced an Ondansetron Shit, I actually screamed out loud when I saw what was in the toilet.
 It was traumatising.

 Assistance with food.
 Big, beautiful hugs to my husband, my dad, and dad’s partner, Gail, who served on me so lovingly and always tried to ensure that there a something that I could eat close by.
 Even my bestie Rach would drop around whatever ‘safe’ food I was experiencing at the time (this included such monstrosities as McDonalds fries and Grain Waves crisps).
 As horrible as it was to eat, it was certainly easier when I didn’t have to prepare it.
-I have a pathetic memory of sitting on the kitchen floor on a day where Glen was at work, before we had realised how important it was to be constantly eating, and I was just sobbing.
+I have a pathetic memory of sitting on the kitchen floor on a day where my ex was at work, before we had realised how important it was to be constantly eating, and I was just sobbing.
 Unable to stand.
 Unable to imagine that I could eat anything in the house.
 Unable to drink water.
 Just crying, with Layla beside me, licking at my tears.

 Love.
-From my husband, from my family, from Rach and my soul sisters, from my doTERRA team, from total strangers on social media who had an inkling that something was up (I was completely inactive on social media during this time), and would send gifts in the mail.
+From my ex-partner, from my family, from Rach and my soul sisters, from my doTERRA team, from total strangers on social media who had an inkling that something was up (I was completely inactive on social media during this time), and would send gifts in the mail.

 Layla.
 She looked after me, all day, every day.
 She didn’t leave my side.
 She didn’t look at me like, ‘Mama, why aren’t we going to the beach today?!’
 Not once.
 She just knew.
 She just lay on me or around me, often with a paw on me, for nearly three months.